MicrosoftDocs/azure-ai-docs/articles/search/search-security-network-security-perimeter.md

 ## View and manage network security perimeter configuration

-You can use the [Network Security Perimiter Configuration REST APIs](/rest/api/searchmanagement/network-security-perimeter-configurations?view=rest-searchmanagement-2024-06-01-preview&preserve-view=true) to review and reconcile perimeter configurations.
+You can use the [Network Security Perimeter Configuration REST APIs](/rest/api/searchmanagement/network-security-perimeter-configurations?view=rest-searchmanagement-2024-06-01-preview&preserve-view=true) to review and reconcile perimeter configurations.

 Be sure to use preview API version `2024-06-01-preview`.
 [Learn how to call the Management REST APIs](search-manage-rest.md).